MirrorNetworking/Mirror/doc/Articles/Components/NetworkLogSettings.md

 ## Log Settings

 When you first set up LogSettings the list of components may be empty or incomplete.
-Running the game will cause Mirror scripts to add their respective loggers to the list so their logging levels can be changed.
+Running the game will cause MirrorNG scripts to add their respective loggers to the list so their logging levels can be changed.

 ![Inspector](NetworkLogSettings.png)

-Log settings can also be changed using the "Mirror Log Level" window, which can be opened from the editor menu: Window > Analysis > Mirror Log Levels.
+Log settings can also be changed using the "MirrorNG Log Level" window, which can be opened from the editor menu: Window > Analysis > MirrorNG Log Levels.

 ![Window](LogLevelWindow.png)

-To change settings at runtime please see <xref:Mirror.LogFactory>.
+To change settings at runtime please see <xref:MirrorNG.LogFactory>.

 ## Issues

 Mirrors Logging api is currently work in progress.
-If there is a bug or a feature you want added please make an issue [here](https://github.com/vis2k/Mirror/issues).
+If there is a bug or a feature you want added please make an issue [here](https://github.com/vis2k/MirrorNG/issues).